Indian-American space expert named NASA's new chief technologist | Technology

 Indian-American space expert named NASA's new chief technologist

-An Indian-American aerospace industry expert has been appointed as NASAs new chief technologist to serve as principal advisor to Administrator Bill Nelson on technology policy and programmes at the space agencys headquarters here.In his position, AC Charania will align NASAs agencywide technology investments with mission needs across six mission directorates and oversee technology collaboration with other federal agencies, the private sector, and external stakeholders, NASA said in a statement on Monday.The position works within NASAs Office for Technology, Policy, and Strategy.Technology plays a vital role in every NASA mission.
+He replaces another Indian-American scientist Bhavya Lal, who served as acting chief technologist prior to the formers appointment.In his position, Charania will align NASAs agencywide technology investments with mission needs across six mission directorates and oversee technology collaboration with other federal agencies, the private sector, and external stakeholders, NASA said in a statement on Monday.The position works within NASAs Office for Technology, Policy, and Strategy.Technology plays a vital role in every NASA mission.

 - Country: